 However, the park was never provisioned for light and was forced to close at sunset every night.
 Being in an area bordered by canyons, a golf course and a camp, there was no ambient light and rattle snakes and coyotes posed a real risk to users.
 This greatly reduced the accessibility of the park, especially in the winter months when days are shorter.

 With no electrical connection, adding light with a series of wired light fixtures would have required a connection to the grid to be built and trenches dug for wires.
 Fortunately, a nearby business, and First Light partner, had a solution.
-Describing themselves as a “dog-friendly office,” South Coast Lighting donated 4 IPL architectural solar area lights to help extend the hours the park and improve safety.
+Describing themselves as a “dog-friendly office,” South Coast Lighting donated 4 IPL architectural solar area lights to help with the dog park lighting and extend the hours the park and improve safety.

 The city’s park planner told the Orange County Register that lighting was a welcome addition to the park.